mrodrigochaves/cat-cliker-app/README.md

 The variables and functions within the model and view objects communicate with each other via the "octopus" object.
 The "octopus" object is the controller in the MVC architecture.

 Begin:
-In the new folder, boot to local server using Python on your terminal:
-Python 2: python -m SimpleHTTPServer 8000
-Python 3: python3 -m http.server 8000
-Access the site in your browser at http: // localhost: 8000 To start this application, open the index.html file in your browser.
+To start this application, open the index.html file in your browser.
 ```
 Project is part of: